NFL Betting Guide: How & Where to Bet on the National Football League in 2026

 Parlays, Teasers, and Same-Game Parlays (SGPs)

-Parlays, teasers, and same-game parlays (also known as SGPs) are ways to bet on multiple NFL betting lines within the same bet.
+Parlays, teasers, and same-game parlays are ways to bet on multiple NFL betting lines within the same bet.

 Teasers and parlays are similar in that they are both combination bets.
 But whereas parlays may include a variety of options (moneylines, spreads, totals, or props), teasers only involve point spreads or totals.
 Also, they are offered at altered numbers and come with lower combined odds.

-Same-game parlays are parlays that consist of odds from the same event.
+Same-game parlays, also known as SGPs, are parlays that consist of odds from the same event.
 For example, an NFL same-game parlay could consist of a moneyline play, a total play, and a prop play.

 Some NFL futures betting markets include Super Bowl winner odds, NFL division winner odds (like AFC West winner odds or NFC East winner odds), NFL award odds like NFL Offensive & Defensive Player of the Year, and NFL Draft odds.

-Super Bowl Sunday is one of the most important days on the annual sports and entertainment calendar.
+Super Bowl Sunday is one of the most important days on the annual sports and entertainment calendar in the U.S.

-Viewers watch and follow the Super Bowl around the world, and in the United States, over 100 million people tune in to the game every year, no matter who is playing in it.
+Viewers watch and follow the Super Bowl around the world, but in the United States alone, over 100 million people tune in to the game every year, no matter the matchup.

 It is a major social event, as many people like to show their friends, family, neighbors, and colleagues that they know how to throw the best Super Bowl party.